 We believe that it is extremely important for the legal function to assist in achieving better commercial outcomes and profit for businesses.
 As such, our team includes lawyers and management consultants who deliver strategy and improvement projects solely for in-house legal teams.
 E.g. legal process re-engineering, simplifying processes and documents, strategy setting, cost and service delivery analysis, continuous improvement, unbundling large matters and project management, and technology consulting.
 We’ve delivered performance improvement projects for some of APACs largest legal teams and sole operators.

-We also only hire lawyers with a minimum five years’ experience working in-house, as well as experience at top firms.
-This ensures our clients have access to lawyers who not only understand the law, but also business, commerce, and risk and can provide relevant, sharp advice.
+We also only hire lawyers with a minimum of five years of experience working in-house, as well as experience at top firms.
+This ensures our clients have access to lawyers who not only understand the law, but also business, commerce, and risk and can provide relevant sharp advice.
 Working with clients to help them improve their bottom line and empowering them to increase efficiencies across the board is, we think, a key differentiator of ours.

 Additionally, we have a very strong commitment to innovation and technology and have developed a number of proprietary applications.
 These are used by in-house teams to automate processes and documents, gather and analyse data, manage workflow, and assess employee wellbeing.
 To our knowledge, we are the only NewLaw provider that specialises in such a vast variety of services.